balusena/kubernetes-for-devops/11-Kubernetes ConfigMaps and Secrets/Kubernetes ConfigMaps and Secrets.md

 ![Kubernetes ConfigMap](https://github.com/balusena/kubernetes-for-devops/blob/main/11-Kubernetes%20ConfigMaps%20and%20Secrets/configmap.png)

-## 2.Creating and Managing ConfigMaps:
+## 2.Creating and Managing ConfigMaps.
 **There are two ways of creating a config map:**

 - 1.The imperative way – without using a ConfigMap definition file.